maciejhirsz/kobold/README.md

 ### License

-This is free software, and is released under the terms of the GNU General Public License version 3.
+This is free software, and is released under the terms of the GNU Lesser General Public License version 3.
 See [LICENSE](LICENSE).